JoshOrndorff/utxo-workshop/README.md

 }
 ```

-6. **Check that Alice already has 100 UTXO at genesis**.
-In `Chain State` > `Storage`, select `utxoModule`.
+6. **Confirm that Alice already has 100 UTXO at genesis**.
+In `Chain State` > `Storage`, select `utxo`.
 Input the hash `0x76584168d10a20084082ed80ec71e2a783abbb8dd6eb9d4893b089228498e9ff`.
 Click the `+` notation to query blockchain state.

     Notice that:
     - This UTXO has a value of `100`
     - This UTXO belongs to Alice's pubkey.
 You use the [subkey](https://substrate.dev/docs/en/next/development/tools/subkey#well-known-keys) tool to confirm that the pubkey indeed belongs to Alice

-7. **Spend Alice's UTXO, giving 50 to Bob.** In the `Extrinsics` tab, invoke the `spend` function from the `utxoModule`, using Alice as the transaction sender.
+7. **Spend Alice's UTXO, giving 50 to Bob.** In the `Extrinsics` tab, invoke the `spend` function from the `utxo` pallet, using Alice as the transaction sender.
 Use the following input parameters:

     - outpoint: `0x76584168d10a20084082ed80ec71e2a783abbb8dd6eb9d4893b089228498e9ff`
     - sigscript: `0x6ceab99702c60b111c12c2867679c5555c00dcd4d6ab40efa01e3a65083bfb6c6f5c1ed3356d7141ec61894153b8ba7fb413bf1e990ed99ff6dee5da1b24fd83`